dendronhq/dendron-site/vault/dendron.concepts.md

 ### Markdown

-Dendron supports markdown, a popular markup syntax that is like HTML but 1000x simpler.
-If you are new to markdown, you can read about the syntax [here](https://docs.gitbook.com/editing-content/markdown).
+Dendron supports Markdown, a popular markup syntax that is like HTML but 1000x simpler.
+If you are new to Markdown, you can read about the syntax [here](https://docs.gitbook.com/editing-content/markdown).

 ### Frontmatter

 Frontmatter is a convenient way of adding extra information to your documents like a shorthand title or longer description (think any extra information you can use to describe a note).
 This type of information is generally called metadata and the structure used is called [YAML](https://yaml.org/).
-You can add it to the front of your markdown file and it won't show up in the preview.
+You can add it to the front of your Markdown file and it won't show up in the preview.
 It was first introduced by [jekyll](https://jekyllrb.com/docs/front-matter/).

 You can read more about the frontmatter used in Dendron [[here|dendron.topic.frontmatter]]